maziac/fastestjoystick/Readme.md

 2. The main LED (on the Teensy board) will be toggled depending on the USB poll interval.
 Every 1000th USB poll the LED will be toggled.
 I.e. for a 1ms interval the LED will toggle every 1 second.
 For 8ms USB interval the LED will toggle every 8 seconds.

 Note: The LED and the USB poll digital out will be used only if the joystick endpoint is polled.
-There is also a serial device implemented.
-If this is used without the joystick being used at the same time the LED may not blink.
-E.g. on Linux you may find that the main LED is not blinking if you just send commands to the serial device.
+E.g. on Linux you may find that the main LED is not blinking if you connect the device to USB.
+You need to actually read from the joystick device (/dev/input/js?) e.g. by opening a joystick test program (e.g. jstest-gtk).

 ## USB packet queue

 In the Teensy it doesn't seem to be easily possible to detect when the host does an USB poll.
-One way is to send a packet and watch when the packet has been read (usb_tx_packet_count).
+One way is to send a packet and check when the packet has been read (usb_tx_packet_count).
 Unfortunately this involves that a packet has to be sent even if no new data is available.

 Furthermore the library uses a queue of 3 packets (TX_PACKET_LIMIT).